inspire-eu-validation/monitoring-bulk-validation-tool/README.md

 3. *\<endpoint\>.csv* - validation results for each metadata record, detailed [below](#results-csv-columns),
 4. *\<endpoint\>.json* - validation results summary and source metadata summary,
 5. *\<endpoint\>.services.zip* - validation reports for service metadata records that failed validation,
-6. *\<endpoint\>.dataset.zip* - validation reports for dataset, series, missing and unkown metadata records that failed validation.
+6. *\<endpoint\>.dataset.zip* - validation reports for dataset, series, missing and unkown metadata records that failed validation,
+7. *validation.csv* - validation results summary and source metadata summary for each validation run.

 File 2 is produced only after completed preprocessing of all metadata records.
-Files 4, 5 and 6 are produced only after completed validation of all metadata records.
+Files 4, 5, 6 and 7 are produced/updated only after completed validation of all metadata records.

 #### Results CSV columns
 - `file_id` - identifies source metadata file and validation reports,